 However, if more tribal gaming entities decide to renegotiate their existing compacts, the number of potential sports betting options could change.

 Oregon Sports Betting Update

 This state originally started offering sports betting in 1989 with the debut of Sports Action, a lottery game that operated as a sports parlay game.
 This game drew heavy criticism from sports leagues, and the NBA fought back. after one year, the lottery decided to remove the NBA option in its Sports Action offering.

 By 1992, when the Professional and Amateur Sports Protection Act (PASPA) came into play, Oregon was exempted and was allowed to continue offering services.

 However, by 2005, continued pressure from the NCAA caused legislation to be passed that would stop Sports Action by 2007.
 Fast-forward to 2018, when the PASPA was deemed unconstitutional, the Oregon Lottery got busy creating an app.
-Scoreboard debuted in October 2019 and offers sports betting via mobile devices.
+Scoreboard and DraftKings offer sports betting via mobile devices in Oregon.

 In 2017, H 519 was approved by lawmakers, setting up the process for legalized sports betting in Pennsylvania.
 In addition, the method of setting up the industry would be extended, with the first retail outlets opening in late 2018.
 However, it was not until May 2019 that online sports betting would go live, with SugarHouse being the first option for players.

 The state also offers online casino and poker gaming, having launched in 2019 as well.
 In addition, a large gaming package was approved in 2017, which led to the expansion in this regard.

 Rhode Island Sports Betting Update